 6 Watson Terrace, Mount Gambier | 08 8721 2540

 A vibrant, bold and interactive community space for people of all ages to connect, explore and discover.
-Offering free Wi-Fi, access to computers, printing/photocopying/fax/scanning facilities, JP service, enchanting children’s play area featuring a world of caves and underwater adventures, free IT help and lessons, dedicated local and family history room with expansive resources and digitised collection of over 16,000 photographs, regular programs for children, youth and adults, free bike hire and café overlooking the Cave Garden.
+Offering free Wi-Fi, access to computers, printing/photocopying/fax/scanning facilities, JP service, enchanting children’s play area featuring a world of caves and underwater adventures, free IT help and lessons, dedicated local and family history room with expansive resources and digitised collection of over 16,000 photographs, regular programs for children, youth and adults, free bike hire, free disc golf hire, free room hire, and a café overlooking the Cave Garden/Thugi.
 Just visiting?
 Join as a temporary member for free.